Generative Human Geometry Distribution: Method

-Notably, because multiple points $\mathbf{x}_1$ may share the same nearest SMPL points $\mathbf{x}_0'$, especially in loose or wrinkled regions, directly learning a path from $\mathbf{x}_0'$ to $\mathbf{x}_1$ leads to under-sampled geometry.
+Notably, because multiple points $\mathbf{x}_1$ may share the same nearest SMPL points $\mathbf{x}_0'$, especially in loose or wrinkled regions, directly learning a path from $\mathbf{x}_0'$ to $\mathbf{x}_1$ leads to under-sampled geometry (similar to the artifacts shown in the second row of Fig.~\ref{fig:ablation_pairs}).
 Therefore, we add a perturbation drawn from $\mathcal{N}(0, \boldsymbol\sigma)$ to $\mathbf{x}_0'$, introducing randomness to enhance sample diversity.
 In this formulation, the source distribution becomes $\mathcal{N}(\mathbf{x}_0', \boldsymbol\sigma)$ and the target distribution is the human geometry.
 Sampling from the constructed training pairs, the flow matching optimization objective is denoted by: